amalacrino/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

 I’m a molecular ecologist interested in insect-microorganisms and plant-microorganism interaction.

+I grew up in [Reggio Calabria](https://en.wikipedia.org/wiki/Reggio_Calabria) (Italy) and I've always been passionate about agriculture.
+This carried into my studies and a research career where I mix crop protection with molecular biology, high-throughput sequencing and high-performance computing (aka expensive stuff).
+After my PhD I joined the IFM-Biology Department at Linköping University (Sweden) as postdoctoral fellow.

-Currently I'm working on the molecular mechanisms behind plant-microorganisms interactions and their effects on surrounding biological communities.
-I’m also interested about the role of microbial symbionts in biological invasions, and about insect-microorganisms relationship in polyphagous species.
+I am currently a postdoctoral researcher at The Ohio State University, where I'm working on the molecular mechanisms behind plant-microorganisms interactions and their effects on surrounding biological communities.

+My research aims to answer important fundamental questions: how do microbiomes influence the phenotype and fitness of their host?
+How microbiomes help invasive species to adapt to new environments?
+How theses small-scale events have an effect at ecosystem level?